moritzbappert/wpgiftregistry/README.txt

 1. Upload the `wpgiftregistry` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add gifts to your wishlist through the new backend menu titled "Wishlist"
+3. Create wishlists through the new backend menu titled "Wishlists"
-4. Place `[wishlist]` anywhere in your content, to display the wishlist
+4. Place your shortcode (e.g. `[wishlist id='49']`) anywhere in your content, to display the wishlist

 == Frequently Asked Questions ==